 Turn your heat on low and mix consistently until the mixture starts bubbling just a touch and the curd has thickened.
 I know some cook this on medium heat, but without the double boiler, I play it safe with low heat.

 At this point, when you swipe the back of the spoon through the curd, you should be able to run your finger through it and have the curd stay in place.
-Or you can also check if it coats the back of a spoon.
+You can also check if it coats the back of a spoon.

 Now, add in the chilled butter that has been cut into chunks and the salt.
 Mix until it is well blended.